Guyuan Ningxia, China Travel Guide

 Winter (December-March)

 Spring (March-May): 5°C to 15°C (41°F to 59°F), windy, possible dust storms.
 Summer (June-August): 18°C to 28°C (64°F to 82°F), highest precipitation in July-August.
-Autumn (September-November): 5°C to 15°C (41°F to 59°F), mild, clear skies.
+Autumn (September-November): 5°C to 15 degrees celsius (41°F to 59°F), mild, clear skies.
 Winter (December-February): -10°C to 0°C (14°F to 32°F), cold, dry, snowy.

 Hiking and Outdoor Exploration (Liupan Mountain, Xumi Mountain Grottoes): Late Spring (May) and Autumn (September-October) present the best weather.
-Cultural Site Visits (Guyuan Museum, Hui villages): Year-round, but more comfortable outside summer high temperatures or winter cold.
+Cultural Visits To sites (Guyuan Museum, Hui villages): Year-round, but more comfortable outside summer high temperatures or winter cold.
 Photography: Autumn for colorful foliage, winter for snow.
 Early mornings at popular sites offer optimal light.

 Heavy, localized downpours can occur, potentially causing temporary localized flooding.